MarRobSoftwire/github-cheatsheet/README.md

   - You typically should be on the main branch
 - `git rebase <new-base>` to rebase current branch
   - `--continue` to continue the rebase after fixing merge conflicts
+  - `-i` is an interactive rebase _see below_
 - `git reset --soft <commit-hash>` revert to commit & stash all changes upto this point
   - **REMEMBER**`--soft` to stash changes. **This is a change of history!
 Avoid using!**
+- `git revert` appends a new commit that undoes the previous - this is not a change of history
+- `git diff` shows difference between current files & latest commit
+  - `-staged` compares staged changes & latest commit
+- `git cherry-pick` takes a commit (usually from another branch) and append it to the current working HEAD

 ## Walkthroughs